 We conduct our mortgage banking activity through NVR Mortgage Finance, Inc. ("NVRM"), a wholly owned subsidiary.
-NVRM focuses almost exclusively on serving the homebuilding segment's customer base.
-Following is a table of financial and statistical data for the periods ended March 31, 2013 and 2012:
+NVRM focuses almost exclusively on serving homebuilding's customer base.
+Following is a table of financial and statistical data for the periods ended March 31, 2014 and 2013:

-Three Months Ende Three Months Ended March 31,
+Three Months End ed March 31, 2013

-2013 2012

-Loan closing volume:
+Loan closing volume: 2013

-Total principal \$ 473,766 \$ 420,184
+Total principal \$ 472,933 \$ 473,766

 Loan volume mix:

-Adjustable rate mortgages 3% 7 %
+Adjustable rate mortgages 13% 3%

-Fixed rate mortgages 97% 93%
+Fixed rate mortgages 87% 97%

 Operating profit:

-Segment profit \$ 11,802 \$ 8,742
+Segment profit \$ 1,840 \$ 11,802

-Stock option expense (641) (766)
+Stock option expense (849) (641)

-Mortgage banking income before tax \$ 11,161 \$ 7,976
+Mortgage banking income before tax \$ 991 \$ 11,161

-Capture rate: 84% 89%
+Capture rate: 78% 84%

 Mortgage Banking fees:

-Net gain on sale of loans \$ 15,573 \$ 11,116
+Net gain on sale of loans \$ 7,995 \$ 15,573

-Title services 3,743 3,062
+Title services 4,029 3,743

-Servicing fees 72 119
+Servicing fees 99 72

-\$ 19,388 \$ 14,297
+\$ 12,123 \$ 19,388

-Loan closing volume for the three months ended March 31, 2013, increased 13% over the same period for 2012.
-The first quarter 2013 increase was primarily attributable to the aforementioned increase in the number of builder settlements compared to the same period in 2012, partially offset by a 5 percentage point decrease in the number of loans closed by NVRM for our homebuyers who obtain a mortgage to purchase the home ("Capture Rate").
-Segment profit for the three months ended March 31, 2013, increased by approximately \$3,000 from the same period for 2012.
-The increase was primarily attributable to an approximate \$5,100 increase in mortgage banking fees, which was primarily the result of the aforementioned increase in loan closing volume, an increase in secondary marketing fees and an approximate \$3,100 fair value adjustment to income during the three months ended March 31, 2013.
-The increase in mortgage banking fees was partially offset by an approximate \$1,400 increase in general and administrative expenses.
-The increase in general and administrative expenses was primarily attributable to an increase in compensation costs as a result of an increase in headcount.
+While homebuilding's revenue increased, loan closing volume for the three months ended March 31, 2014 decreased by approximately \$800 from the same period for 2013.
+The decrease was primarily attributable to a 6 percentage point decrease in the number of loans closed by NVRM for our homebuyers who obtain a mortgage to purchase the home (the "Capture Rate") compared to the same period in 2013.
+The Capture Rate decreased from 84% in 2013 to 78% in 2014 primarily due to a more competitive market for mortgage loans as other lenders' refinancing activity has slowed.

+Segment profit for the three months ended March 31, 2014 decreased by approximately \$10,000 from the same period for 2013.
+The decrease was primarily attributable to an approximate \$7,300 decrease in mortgage banking fees, which was primarily the result of a decrease in secondary marketing fees and the fair value adjustment to income being approximately \$2,700 lower in the first quarter of 2014.
+The decrease in secondary marketing fees is primarily attributable to a more competitive mortgage market for mortgage loans as other lenders' refinancing activity has slowed, resulting in reduced loan profitability.
+Segment profit was also negatively impacted by an approximate \$2,900 increase in general and administrative expenses.
+The increase in general and administrative expenses was primarily attributable to increased staffing in response to increased mortgage regulations and expected higher loan volume.